-All students must successfully complete a 100% of the Core program at CBD College in order to be eligible to receive a certificate/diploma from CBD College (please see footnote on p.15).
+All students must successfully complete 100% of the Core program at CBD College in order to be eligible to receive a diploma/AA degree from CBD College (please see footnote below).

-If a student is denied credits based on his/her transcript/course description(s) and/or exam, a written appeal can be made to the School Director, within five calendar days of being notified of the denial, outlining circumstances for reconsideration.
+If a student is denied credits based on his/her transcript/course description(s) and/or exam, a written appeal can be made to the Chief Operating Officer (COO), within five calendar days of being notified of the denial, outlining circumstances for reconsideration.
 The student will receive a written decision to the appeal within ten calendar days.
-The School Director's decision is final.
+The COO's decision is final.